Circuit-killer/erobot-1284p/README.md

-# Mighty 1284P: Platform files for Arduino to run on ATmega1284P
+# E-robot: Platform files for Arduino to run on ATmega1284P

 ## What is it?

-Everything you need to run Arduino on ATmega1284P.
+Everything you need to run Arduino on ATmega1284P. (this is based off https://github.com/maniacbug/mighty-1284p)

 ## Current state